-Dear <</Name 1>>:
+Dear <</Name1>>:

-Columbia Helicopters, Inc. ("Columbia") is writing to notify you of a recent incident that may affect the privacy of some of your information.
-Although we have no evidence of actual or attempted misuse of your information as a result of this incident, this letter provides details of the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it is appropriate to do so.
+The Lanier Law Firm ("Lanier") is writing to inform you of an event that may impact the security of some of your information.
+While we have received no indications of actual misuse of your information as a result of this event, this notice provides information about the event, our response, and resources available to you to help protect your information from possible misuse, should you feel it appropriate to do so.